|Assignee:||Tino Vázquez||% Done:|

 Ps.: As far as I see there's nothing that would prevent users from uploading any file thru OCCI by using the image upload method already built into ONE.
 It could be an image or anything else they want.
 So technically speaking it seems that we can provide the above functionality (with the appropiate conventions and ERB templates).
 However it would be useful to provide some metadata support, too, eg. to let users to describe the files they uploaded.

-#2 Updated by Ruben S. Montero almost 11 years ago
+#2 Updated by Ruben S. Montero about 11 years ago

 Gyula Csom wrote: